Yoshi662/Logger/README.md

 - Highly customizable
 - High performance
 - Comes with a huge array of LogLevels
-- Compression of Rotated Files `WIP`
+- Compression of Rotated Files